 Under the national study on violence against women in Georgia (2017), 26% of women reported having experienced sexual violence and/or sexual harassment by a non-partner, including sexual abuse as a child.
 Out of these women, 2.7% of women aged 15-64 reported experiencing sexual violence by someone other than a husband or partner.
 Sexual intimate partner violence was reported as being 2.3%.

-The rates of prosecution of sexual violence fall far behind the prevalence data.
-In 2018 for example, only 8 persons were convicted for rape.
+The rates of accountability fall far behind the prevalence data.
+In 2017-2019 for example, for example, only 20 persons were convicted for sexual violence against adult women.

 As one Georgian activist, Elene, told Equality Now in April 2019, patriarchal social attitudes dominate life in Georgia, which bring shame to survivors of sexual violence: